 How about you: Are you busy or productive?

 Popular search terms for this article:

-busy vs productive, being busy, productive vs busy, busy but not productive, busy, being busy but not productive, the day that i stopped learning i stopped being productive quotes, is being busy productive, dont look busy be productive, company being non productive
+busy vs productive, being busy, productive vs busy, busy but not productive, busy, dont look busy be productive, company being non productive, busy or productive, being productive quotes, being busy vs being productive